 2.8 out of 5

-Nobody said that a chicken coop had to look mundane.
-This Snap Lock Chicken Coop by Formex is a beautifully designed one.
+Nobody said that a coop had to look mundane.
+This Snap Lock Chicken Coop by Formex has one of the best chicken coop design.
 So much so, that you may just be tempted to keep this inside the house.
-It is shaped like a dog-house and features a dual tone exterior in subtle but attractive colors.
+It is shaped like a dog house and features a dual tone exterior in subtle but attractive colors.

-But the reason why it features on the top of our list of best chicken coops for sale goes beyond its stunning good looks.
+But the reason why it features on the top of our list of best chicken coop plans goes beyond its stunning good looks.

 Light weight and weather resistant